mweirath/GenderClassifier/README.md

 from Gender_Classifier import genderclf
 ```

-Then you can imput names into the classifier as so:
+Then you can input names into the classifier as so:

 ```
 genderclf(['Alexander'])